uhh-lt/lt-expertfinder/guide/README.md

 - Open this project (/path/to/lt-expertfinder/) with the editor of your choice
 ![Step 5.1](/guide/step51.png)
 - (For the next step, please make sure that the MySQL Database as well as the Elasticsearch Index are running with docker ps as we are now going to start the LT Expertfinder)
 - Please make sure that the project SDK for this project is set to Java 1.8.
-(You can download the Java SDK 1.8 from Oracle [here](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html), however, you will need to create an Oracle Account)
+(You can download the OpenJDK 1.8 [here](https://jdk.java.net/) or the Java SDK 1.8 from Oracle [here](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html), however, you will need to create an Oracle Account)
 ![Step 5.2](/guide/step52.png)
 - Rightclick /src/main/java/de.uhh.lt.xpertfinder/Application.class and Select "Run As Java Application"
 ![Step 5.3](/guide/step53.png)